AnhadSawhney/TiBasicMath/README.md

 # TiBasicMath
 A collection of programs written in Ti-Basic to solve precalculus problems.

+*NOTE: NEGATIVE NUMBERS IN ALL USER INPUT ARE ENTERED USING THE NEGATIVE NUMBER SIGN POSITIONED AT THE BOTTOM RIGHT OF THE KEYPAD.*

 # Programs:
 ### Lagrange: